Opening hours for day visitors

 Coffee and dining

 Coffee and pastries will be served every day, but meals will be prepared only for groups that have ordered in advance.
 There is only one small kitchen in the lighthouse, and dining spaces are limited.
+On Saturdays and in July we are unfortunately unable to provide lunch or dinner for day visitors.

 You can pay with cash, debit card, Visa Electron, Visa, Master and EuroCard.